 - Out-of-network services.

 It is worth noting that the types of Medicaid insurance available to each applicant will depend on their level of eligibility as determined in the application.
-To learn more about what Medicaid does not cover, download our comprehensive guide today.
+To learn more about what Medicaid does not cover, download our free guide today.

 How much does Medicaid cost in Connecticut?